KinexDev/Bitq-Engine/README.md

 I used luau for the scripting via my own bindings, silk.net for renderering via glfw and opengl and for audio via openal and i'm using the bullet physics engine. it uses a similar structure to unity with it being gameobject and components.

 I don't think im gonna revisit this project but it is definitely cool in my opinion.
-To get rid of the editor just get rid of the editor exe.
+To get rid of the editor just get rid of the editor exe and thats a built game